 PETERSHAM RESIDENCE

 Nestled on a narrow 4m-wide site with a generous 45m depth, this Petersham alterations and additions project redefines contemporary family living through thoughtful spatial planning and a refined material palette.
-A second level was introduced to maximize space, creating a more functional and dynamic home.
-With the original dwelling constrained by shared party walls and limited natural light, the design strategically incorporates skylights, a dramatic glass floor that filters daylight into the centre of the home, and multiple internal courtyards—ensuring a seamless and balanced integration of natural light throughout.

-The original floor plan was flipped, positioning the living spaces to embrace the backyard while shifting private zones, such as bedrooms and bathrooms, to the front.
+During the planning stage, the original floor plan was flipped, positioning the living spaces to embrace the backyard while shifting private zones, such as bedrooms and bathrooms, to the front.
 This reconfiguration enhances privacy, functionality, and the connection to outdoor living.
+A second level was also introduced to offer more space and functionlality for a growing family.

 Photography by Guy Wilkinson